evanshortiss/express-tracing-middleware/README.md

 containing the keys:

 * fh - An _fh-mbaas-api_ instance.
-* guid: An _AppID_ for the mBaaS you want to send traces to.
+* guid - An _AppID_ for the mBaaS you want to send traces to.

 #### module.LogTracer
 Tracer that prints traces to stdout.

+#### module.HttpTracer
+Tracer that sends traces to an endpoint.
+The endpoint is of the format *{ENDPOINT}/trace* e.g https://some-domain.com/trace.
+Options required:

+* url - The host to send traces to
+* timeout - Time in ms to wait before the request will timeout

 ### instance